 Kurt Schmitt maintains good relations with the Nazi leadership.
 He has been a friend of Hermann Göring since 1930 and in 1933 accepts Reichsführer-SS Heinrich Himmler’s offer to join the SS with the honorary title and rank of Oberführer.
 In 1934, Schmitt asks to be relieved from his position as Reich Minister of Economics.
 He returns to Allianz in 1935 as Chair of its Supervisory Board and also receives a seat on Munich Re’s Supervisory Board.

 1935 – Largest reinsurer again

 For the first time since the First World War, Munich Re generates higher gross premium income than Schweizer Rück.
 Munich Re thus again takes on the mantle of the world’s largest reinsurer in terms of premium income.

 Following the pogrom on 9 and 10 November, a mass exodus of Jewish citizens from Germany begins.
 To finance their flight and escape anti-Semitic persecution, thousands of Jews cancel their life insurance.
 The premature termination of their agreements brings financial losses for the clients, while leading to cancellation profits for the primary insurers.
 Munich Re benefits from this as a result of its quota-share participations and thus posts profits of up to 600,000 reichsmarks in the 1938–1939 financial year alone.

 In late 1937, the Supervisory Board appoints Kurt Schmitt as Wilhelm Kißkalt’s successor.
-In the Supervisory Board’s view, it is politically shrewd to have a Chairman with personal connections to the Nazi leadership – also with a view to blocking initiatives to nationalise the insurance industry.
-Schmitt becomes Chairman of the Board of Management and remains in office until 1945.
+In the Supervisory Board’s view, it is politically shrewd to have a Chair with personal connections to the Nazi leadership – also with a view to blocking initiatives to nationalise the insurance industry.
+Schmitt becomes Chair of the Board of Management and remains in office until 1945.

 1939 – Property from Jewish owners